Good design is sustainable design.

 Understanding the connections between the built environment and human health and wellbeing is a crucial component for design.
 Studies have shown conclusively that factors such as the amount of outside air, the quality of daylight, incorporation of biophilic principles and the chemical composition of building materials can all affect the building occupant’s health, cognitive function and overall satisfaction with their environment.

 We use data and analysis tools to drive our designs.
-By analyzing design opportunities specific to climate conditions, building type and construction costs, we are able to maximize opportunities for energy efficiency, carbon reduction, daylight and indoor environmental quality.
+By analyzing design opportunities specific to climate conditions, building type and construction costs, we are able to maximize opportunities for energy efficiency, operational carbon reduction, daylight and indoor environmental quality.

 Learn more about our high-performance design work.